mikeroyal/Self-Hosting-Guide/README.md

 [AuthPass.app](https://authpass.app/) is an Open-Source Password Manager for mobile and desktop that is Keepass 2.x (kdbx 3.x) compatible.

+[pass](https://www.passwordstore.org/) is an open-source unix-based password utilitiy with various [gui clients](https://www.passwordstore.org/#other)

 ### Network Tools

 [Back to the Top](#table-of-contents)